 I rewrote this blog recently with the following aims:

-- to make it as easy as possible to create a new article, using reStructuredText (RST) as the base for each article;
+- to make it as easy as possible to create a new article, using reStructuredText (RST);

 - to clean up and simplify the design, focussing on the readability of articles that include code snippets.

 I knew that there were various static blogs out there, with many supporting RST, but I still fancied the challenge of crafting something specific to my needs.
 There’s nothing wrong with wheel re-invention if you want to learn about wheels.